CianDaly/Game-Review-App/README.md

 ## Routing.

-- / (public) - main home page of app, displays all games with a review message board.
+- /home (private) - main home page of app, displays all games with a review message board on the users account.
+- /login (public) - page on which user can log into their account and view game review app.
+- / (public) - signup page of app where user creates accoutn to log in with.
 - /posts/:post_id (public) - displays message board of chosen game with comments from user.

 ## Storybook.